Sign Up for Updates

 - When possible, let prospective students observe your classroom so they can learn more about the course and see their peers working on computing assignments.

-Ask Current or Former AP CSP Students to Share Their Experience
+Ask Current or Former AP Computer Science Students to Share Their Experience

-Current students can be great peer advocates for AP CSP.
+Current students can be great peer advocates for AP courses in computer science.
 For example, during Computer Science Education Week (which usually takes place in early December) and spring enrollment weeks, you can arrange for students to showcase their computing projects and talk about their experience in the course.
 It’s a good idea to take videos of students’ projects for future recruitment.

 You can also schedule a middle school demonstration and have current or former high school students present their work and talk about the course.